1 Example programs

 Determines whether a character represents a digit.

-Determines the equivalent upper-case character.
+Produces the equivalent upper-case character.

 Determines whether a character is an upper-case character.